ToshioCP/Gtk4-tutorial/gfm/tfetextview_doc.md

 ~~~

 Saves the content of a TfeTextView to a file.
-This function calls GtkFileChosserDialog so that a user can choose a file to save.
+This function shows GtkFileChosserDialog so that a user can choose a file to save.

 Parameters